-As used in Sections 380.020 to 380.200, unless the context requires another or different construction, the following words shall have the meanings set out herein:
+As used in this Chapter, unless the context requires another or different construction, the following words shall have the meanings set out herein:

 - Approved by the Director of Revenue and when applied to lamps and other illuminating devices means that such lamps and devices must be in good working order.

 - An additional lighting device on a motor vehicle used primarily to supplement the headlamps in providing general illumination ahead of a vehicle.